Blog Customer FeedbackWhat Are Feature Requests? The Complete Guide for SaaS

 The feedback form automatically suggests existing similar posts.

-By using feedback portals and widgets, you can collect all of the feedback in one place.
+By using feedback portals and widgets, you can collect all of the customer feedback in one place.

 In addition to that, users will automatically see already existing posts, which helps reduce duplicate requests.